learn-co-students/redux-reducer-nyc01-seng-ft-080320/README.md

 ## Instructions

 1. In `managePresents.js`, write a function called `managePresents()` that takes in the previous state and an action as its argument.
-Set an default value for the state argument - an object with a key, `numberOfPresents`, assigned to `0`.
+Set a default value for the state argument - an object with a key, `numberOfPresents`, assigned to `0`.